snscaimito/snscaimito.github.com/content/resume/index.markdown

   - Developed Convince, an illustration and presentation graphics program.
   - Created DEO - Documents of Objects, a software technology comparable to OLE 2 from Microsoft.

-For more details on Stephan Schwab's experience as entrepreneur, please visit his [entrepreneurial portfolio](entrepreneur.html).
+For more details on my experience as entrepreneur, please visit my [entrepreneurial portfolio](entrepreneur.html).